 Term & Amortization

-Fixed and interest only for up to 36 months during construction followed by an additional 40 of fully amortizing, fixed rate payments.
-A maximum term of 43 years including construction period.
+Fixed and interest only for up to 36 months during construction, followed by an additional 40 years of fully amortizing, fixed-rate payments.
+A maximum term of 43 years, including construction period.

 Interest rates are fixed throughout the life of the loan (both construction and permanent stages) and determined at commitment by prevailing market conditions.
-As of January 2016, interest rates on HUD 221(d)(4) loans are generally ranging from 3.10% to 4.10% before accounting for the required MIP adjustment.
-30 to 180 day rate lock commitments are available.
-An early rate lock feature is available allowing the borrower to lock the rate after preliminary underwriting.
-There is a 1% rate lock deposit payable at time of rate lock and refunded at closing.
+As of November 2017, interest rates on HUD 221(d)(4) loans are generally ranging from 3.10% to 4.10% before accounting for the required MIP adjustment.
+30- to 180-day rate lock commitments are available.
+An early rate lock feature is available, allowing the borrower to lock the rate after preliminary underwriting.
+There is a 1% rate lock deposit payable at the time of rate lock, to be refunded at closing.

-Generally, for best pricing, 10 years of call protection with a 2 year lockout, followed by a step down from 8%.
+Generally, for best pricing, 10 years of call protection with a two-year lockout, followed by a step down from 8%.
 There is no prepayment penalty if the loan is assumed.

-Annual deposits are required for replacement reserves equal to the greater of (a) 0.60% of total cost for new construction or 0.40% of the loan amount for substantial rehabilitation projects or; (b) $250 per unit per year.
-In certain circumstances HUD may consider waivers if calculations exceed $500 per door.
+Annual deposits are required for replacement reserves equal to the greater of (a) 0.60% of the total cost for new construction or 0.40% of the loan amount for substantial rehabilitation projects; or (b) $250 per unit per year.
+In certain circumstances, HUD may consider waivers if calculations exceed $500 per door.

-Market rate property applications follow a two step process; first the pre-application then the firm application.
-Affordable and Rental Assisted properties may use MAP one-stage processing.
+Market rate property applications follow a two-step process: first the pre-application, then the firm application.
+Affordable and rental assistance properties may use MAP one-stage processing.

 synopsis of costs

-- Application Fee: Usually $25,000 to cover lender due diligence and 3rd party reports including:
+- Application fee: usually $25,000 to cover lender due diligence and third-party reports, including: